 It Can Help with Type 2 Diabetes Management

-Type 2 diabetes is one of the most popular forms of diabetes.
-If you have been diagnosed with it, it means that your body cannot make or correctly use insulin (14).
-Although there is no diabetes cure, various practices can be implemented to help with better management of this health condition.
+Type 2 diabetes is one of the most common forms of diabetes.
+If you have been diagnosed with it, it means that your body is insulin resistant (14).
+Although there is no cure to diabetes, various practices can be implemented to help with better management of this health condition.

-Likewise, the site states that the wine can metabolize glucose, further helping in the better management of type 2 diabetes (9).
+According to research, the wine could metabolize glucose, further helping in the better management of type 2 diabetes (9).
 Nonetheless, you have to check with your doctor before consuming red wine for this sole purpose.

 It Lowers Your Bad Cholesterol Levels

 In addition to a healthy heart, a glass or two of red wine can also lower your bad cholesterol levels.
-Low-density lipoproteins (LDL) is what we commonly refer to as bad cholesterol.
+Low-density lipoproteins (LDL) is commonly referred to as bad cholesterol.
 This is believed to be bad as it contains a higher ratio of cholesterol to protein (4).

 Excessive LDL levels in your body are quite harmful.
 They increase your risk of conditions such as stroke, peripheral artery diseases, atherosclerosis, heart attack, and heart disease (4).
 WebMD states that red wine can protect the lining of your arteries from damage caused by high LDL levels.

 This is because your sweet red wine contains phenols that prevent any injury arising from the bad cholesterol (3).
-You can determine if you have high LDL protein levels by taking a test that is overseen by a professional.
+You can determine if you have high LDL protein levels by doing blood tests that is overseen by a medical professional.

 In such a case, you would want lower numbers in the results as lower numbers indicate safer cholesterol ranges.
 Always ask your doctor about the best practices to lower your LDL levels.
 Below is an overview of optimal, high, and low levels of LDL (bad) cholesterol (10):